clojurewerkz/elastisch/README.md

 in production since the early days.
 Elastisch API is stable.
 1.0 was released in September 2012, 2.0 in June 2014, 2.1 in December 2014.

-After the Elastisch 2.2 release development will focus on ElasticSearch 2.x support.
+Since the Elastisch 2.2 release development focusses on ElasticSearch 2.x support.